FluentCRM $129/Single Site | Other pricing for more sites

 Profile – Interest in Courses

-It's also an opportunity to add the user to an email list.
-You can then update them on an email Campaign about your courses, or perhaps use an Automation to add people to a Sequence of emails that offers more information, or opportunities to convert their interest into a sale.
+It’s also an opportunity to add the user to an email list.
+You can then update them on an email Campaign about your courses or perhaps use an Automation to add people to an email sequence that offers more information or opportunities to convert their interest into a sale.